-Also activities of state represent forces that affect the field of consumer protection in finance, however, they influence directly the stream of online financial education only in minor extent.
-Especially within lifelong learning, which targets adults, the state does not have any mean to order, but only to recommend.
+Also activities of the State represent forces that affect the field of consumer protection in finance, however, they influence directly the stream of online financial education only to a minor extent.
+Especially within lifelong learning, which targets adults, the state does not have any mean to institutionalize it, but only to recommend.
 The legislation on consumer protection is, however, a source of actions and reactions in the field on many levels.
 It imposes new conditions on financial institutions, empowers consumers, but also creates almost constant need for updating current financial education projects.
 Moreover, funding of these projects, provided by the state, is considered as significant tool influencing financial education in the country.
-Many project providers from market as well as from the third sector, wait launching their projects until they get funds from the state.
-It is possible, that even the project "Financial education", which is sponsored only by market actors, might be organized earlier, if there was a call for grant proposals (Interviewee 1, 2016).
+Many project providers from market as well as from the third sector, hold off with launching their projects until they get funds from the state.
+It is possible, that even the project Financial Education, which is sponsored only by market actors, might be organized earlier, if there was a call for grant proposals (Interviewee 1, 2016).

 Generally, the socioeconomic phenomena, namely indebtedness, over-indebtedness and poverty are considered important factors standing behind urging need of stronger consumer protection in finance and the effort to increase financial literacy of the Czech population through the projects of financial education.
-This, however, cannot be seen as the effect of the Great Recession, as the indebtedness of the Czech households is fairly increasing since 2001.
+This, however, cannot be seen as the effect of the Great Recession, as the indebtedness of the Czech households has been steadily increasing since 2001.